Owning a house is a dream for many Filipinos.

 - Good moral character as evidenced by not having been convicted of any crime

 - Completed application with the PRC, who in turn will assess and approve the said application.
 Upon approval, the Board of Real Estate Service

 - of the PRC will issue the permit to the applicant, in order for him or her to take the exam.

 - Must take and pass the real estate broker exam.

 - Documents that Must be Submitted to the PRC

-- Original and photocopy of certificate of birth from the National Statistics Office or a valid Philippine passport
+- Original and photocopy of the certificate of birth from the National Statistics Office or a valid Philippine passport

 - Original and photocopy of transcript of records or college diploma